tricolibs/pennstreaty/README2.md

 You'll want to grab the stuff under the `media/` directory from the production server if you want to see everything properly.

+## Creating a superuser/admin interface

+You can create a superuser for Django with `make create-superuser`, just follow the prompts.

+Once you have this, you can log in at `localhost/admin` to access the (very unpolished) admin interface.

 # Production

 We note here only significant differences from development.